High on Hampi

 Virupaksha temple

-in the late Chalukya and Hoysala periods.
-The current mammoth structure was attained during Vijayanagar period under emperor Deva Raya II.
+A small Shiva shrine to begin with.
+Expanded under the late Chalukyas and Hoysalas.
+The current scale was reached during the Vijayanagara period under Deva Raya II.

 Kadalekalu Ganesha